Mulberry (Shahtoot): Uses, Benefits, Side Effects and More!

 Code: NU25

-By Dr Anuja Bodhare +2 more
+By Dr. Malavika Athavale +2 more

 Table of Contents

-Percentage nutritional value of mulberry (raw fruit):
+Nutritional value of mulberry (raw fruit) per 100 gram4:

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Some of the potential benefits of Mulberry are described as follows:
+Some of the potential benefits of mulberry are described as follows:

 Dr. Rajeev Singh, BAMS

 You must consult a qualified doctor before taking any herbal supplements.
-Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.
+Do not discontinue or replace any prescribed modern medical treatment with Ayurvedic or herbal preparations without medical advice.

 Dr. Smita Barode, B.A.M.S, M.S.